Exciting times ahead!

 Your child will be invited to attend four taster sessions, where they will spend time with the current Reception children and staff so they get a good idea of how fun ’big school’ is.

+- Thursday 26th May – Meeting for parents to meet the class teachers and the Head of School at 6pm.
+This will be at school in the Reception Classroom.
 This meeting is just for parents.
 It is for sharing information about starting school, for example, where and how to get uniform, how to order school lunches, curriculum guidance.
-This meeting is likely to be a virtual one due to the pandemic and school Risk Assessments.

 Welcome to Waltham School